emetha/cypress-docker-tutorial/README.md

         |-- integration
             |-- spec.js             <--- the defined e2e tests
 ```

+Note: the `master` branch only contains the README.md and Go web application.
+If you just want to quickly run this and extend on the tutorial project then check out the `completed` branch.
+All the configuration and tests from the tutorial are already created there!

 ## Run the Web App locally
 First and foremost, let's test that our web app works like it should and whether or not we can run our app in a Docker container.